 2. Miguel Castro e Silva — traditional Portuguese

-This is the stall for travelers who want the real thing, executed without unnecessary theatrics.
-Chef Miguel Castro e Silva is a Porto-born culinary veteran who runs one of the most reliably excellent stations in the entire hall.
+This is the stall for travelers who want the real thing: an honest introduction to Portuguese food executed without unnecessary theatrics.
+Chef Miguel Castro e Silva is a Porto-born culinary veteran who runs one of the most reliably excellent stations in the hall.

 Order the Bacalhau à Brás, which is shredded salt cod with eggs and matchstick potatoes.
-Alternatively, get the Arroz de Polvo, a brothy, deeply savory octopus rice with a distinctly northern Portuguese character.
-You will love the restraint in the seasoning, but watch out for long queues during the dinner rush.
+Or get the Arroz de Polvo — a brothy, deeply savory octopus rice with a distinctly northern Portuguese character.
+The restraint in the seasoning is deliberate.
+Watch out for long queues during the dinner rush.

 • Location: Main hall, central row